jaymzh/sugarjar/README.md

 **How do I get tab-completion?**

-If the package for your OS/distro didn't set it up manually, you should find that `sugarjar_completion.bash` is included in the package, and you can simply source that in your dotfiles, assuming you are using bash.
+If the package for your OS/distro didn't set it up automatically, you should find that `sugarjar_completion.bash` is included in the package, and you can simply source that in your dotfiles, assuming you are using bash.

 **What happens now that Sapling is released?**